UCB-Econ-148/sp23/resources/final_project/specs.md

 ---
 ## Submission Checklists

+### Project
 * A Jupyter Notebook
 * A PDF file of the Jupyter Notebook
 * Raw datasets that you downloaded and used
 * Immediate datasets (cleaned datasets, merged datasets, etc.)
 * Figures and Plots

+### Peer Review and Assessment
+* A feedback on another group's project
+* Peer review form for groupmates' contributions

 ---
 ## Additional Resources
+How to Import Files in Colab: [External data: Local Files, Drive, Sheets, and Cloud Storage](https://colab.research.google.com/notebooks/io.ipynb)